ngntrgduc/neovim-config/README.md

-# neovim-config
-Just my basic neovim configuration for Window :>.
+# Just my basic neovim configuration for Window :>.
----

 ## Installation

 I use [vim-plug](https://github.com/junegunn/vim-plug) to install plugins because it's easy to use.